91 Days: Vanetti family

 One of Nero Vanetti's closest friends, ever since childhood, and one of Angelo's main targets of revenge.
 Like Nero, he believes that the Vanettis own Lawless district and they should keep it to themselves, no matter what.
 He is a religious person, and has no qualms of starting a war with the rival clans.
+Despite being good friend, it is revealed that Vanno along with Vincent and Nero was the third man who killed Angelo's family and being the one who killed Testa Lagusa which Vanno mentioned was his very first murder and Angelo remembers it.
+Angelo gets revenge on Vanno by being first one to be killed, Vanno is shocked when Angelo reveals who he is and the fact the son of the man who was Vanno's first murder becomes payback as he becomes Angelo's first murder.